 8) Personalise Your Appreciation

-Sometimes the best way to show your appreciation is by offering a reward or note unique to the staff member you’re recognising.
+Sometimes the best way to show appreciation is by offering a reward or note unique to the staff member you’re recognising.
 Of course, a standard thank you is better than nothing, and sometimes blanket rewards are necessary.

 But when you personalise the appreciation, you take it one step further.
 It also shows a genuine interest in your staff outside of the workplace and is a great way to communicate that you care.